 There are several risk factors that are thought to increase the likelihood, or intensity, of snoring.

-Being overweight is a major factor.
-According to the British Snoring and Sleep Apnea Association, obese people are 3 times more likely to snore.
+Being overweight is a major factor; the British Snoring and Sleep Apnea Association says that obese people are three times more likely to snore.

 And research has shown other factors that can lead to snoring are:

 - Regular use of sleep medication or other sedatives.